-Among the early adopters is the Tompkins County SPCA, which opened its new upstate New York facility in 2004.
+Among the early adopters is the SPCA of Tompkins County, which opened its new upstate New York facility in 2004.
 Certified as the first green shelter in the country, Tompkins received a LEED (Leadership in Energy and Environmental Design) silver rating from the U.S.Green Building Council.
-Since then, other shelters have followed its lead— take the Potter League for Animals in Middleton, R.I., for example.
+Since then, other shelters have followed its lead— take the Potter League for Animals in Middletown, R.I., for example.

 According to Pat Heller, director of development, the league plans to open its approximately 19,500-square-foot green shelter in November.
+[Update: After this article was published, the shelter was LEED certified at the Gold level.]
 Since they take in nearly 2,000 animals every year, and also receive dogs from several animal control agencies, they can definitely use the space.

 Additional green features designed into the new community center by Moraga, Calif., architects George Miers & Associates include drought-resistant plants, dual-flush toilets, synthetic turf in the dog park and play areas, and passive heating/cooling.
 Earth-friendly practices currently in place, such as the use of biodegradable cat litter and eco-sensitive janitorial products and the recycling of office products, will, of course, continue.